NaserJamal/simple-ocr/levels/01-basic-text-extraction/README.md

 # No console output - check output/output.txt for results
 ```

-The extracted text will be saved to `../../output/output.txt`.
+The extracted text will be saved to `output/output.txt` in the current level directory.

 ---